quonversa/engineeringladders/README.md

 4. **Company**: makes an impact on the whole tech organization
 5. **Community**: makes an impact on the tech community

-# FAQs

-**What if some of the people don't meet all the points?**

-That is very normal, people are usually stronger in some areas and weaker in others.
-The framework should not be used as a checklist to promote people but instead as guidance to have meaningful career conversations.

-**What if my organization's career ladder is different?**

-Since the framework is open source, you have the opportunity to adapt it to your organization.
-Feel free to use the [chart template](charts/template.png) to define your own levels.

-**When is a person ready to move to the next level?**

-Companies usually expect a person to be performing at the next level *consistently for several months* before formalizing a promotion.

-**How do I collect evidence to support the discussion with my direct reports?**

-Different teams collect evidence in different ways.
-A recommended approach is to use a combination of:
-* 1:1 conversations
-* Feedback from peers and other teams
-* Self-evaluation

-**Could the framework provide more specific examples of behavior to support each level?**

-Specific examples of behavior require knowledge about the way that the team works, the system architecture and its technology stack.
-It is recommended to allow each team to define their own examples.

-**Why does the framework stop at level 7?**

-Levels 8 and above vary drastically from company to company.
-Organizations of different sizes tend to assign a diverse level of scope to positions so high in their structure.

-**Do you have any additional resources about the topic?**

-* [The Manager's Path](http://shop.oreilly.com/product/0636920056843.do): Camille Fournier does an excellent job at describing the expectations and challenges of many engineering positions.
-Also, she provides good advice about writing a career ladder in chapter 9.

-* [How to Be Good at Performance Appraisals](https://store.hbr.org/product/how-to-be-good-at-performance-appraisals-simple-effective-done-right/10295): Dick Grote explains in simple terms how to define job responsibilities and how to evaluate performance (results and behaviors).

 # Other Pages

 * [**Developer**](Developer.md)